Yiling-Huo/yiling-huo.github.io/tutorials/_posts/2023-02-16-rmarkdown-latex.md

 #### *Citing others' work:*

 Citations can be managed simply.
-To begin, you can put all of your citations in .bib format in a `.bib` file.
+To begin, you can put all of your citations in .bib format in a .bib file.
 (To create a new .bib file, simply create a new .txt file then change the extension.)
-Put the `.bib` file in the same folder as your `.rmd` file.
+Put the .bib file in the same folder as your RMarkdown file.
 Specify your reference file in the YAML header:

 ```
 ---